Porina rivalis: Habitat and distribution

 Porina rivalis is found on frequently inundated siliceous rocks alongside streams that are neither strongly acidified nor enriched with nutrients.
 Water chemistry studies conducted at two sites in Mid-Wales during 2011–2013 revealed that the species prefers in environments with pH values ranging from 5.1 to 7.2, conductivity between 32–56 μS per cm, and calcium concentrations of 1.7–4.6 milligrammes per litre.

 This lichen species is typically associated with other semi-aquatic organisms, including lichens such as Dermatocarpon luridum, Ephebe lanata, Ionaspis lacustris, and various Verrucaria species, as well as bryophytes like Heterocladium heteropterum, Hygrohypnum ochraceum, and Scapania undulata.

 Geographically, P. rivalis has been documented in at least 10 streams across Mid and North Wales, with additional records from single streams in South-west England and North England.
 The species is best identified in the field by its distinctive semi-aquatic habitat preference, which distinguishes it from related species that may occasionally tolerate submersion but are not true members of semi-aquatic lichen communities.
-It is classified as "Nationally Rare" in Britain, meaning is has been recorded in 15 or fewer 10 km squares.
+It is classified as "Nationally Rare" in Britain, meaning it has been recorded in 15 or fewer 10 km squares.